aascedu/HPCj/docs/network/DragonFlyTopology.md

 ### Communication Links and Connectivity

+The main thing about the DragonFly topology is that it incorporates multiple communication links which greatly improves connectivity between nodes.
+Each nodes communicates with several other nodes, which allows reducing latency (especially under high load), and creates multiple data transmission paths.
+We can see this architecture as a non-blocking fabric where packets can be transfered without facing bottlenecks.
+Such design helps greatly in HPC workloads since it supports parallel communications among the nodes of the network, which is beneficial for tasks requiring intensive data exchanges.

+### Scalability Features

 ## Advantages of DragonFly Network Topology

 ### High Bandwidth Capabilities

 ### Low Latency Communication

 ### Efficient Resource Utilization

 ## Comparison with Other Network Topologies

 ### Fat Tree Topology

 ### Clos Network Topology

 ### Mesh Networking

 ## Challenges and Limitations

 ### Complexity in Implementation

 ### Cost Implications